 Another major consideration for you may be finances.
 While the sticker price of a college doesn’t tell you much, its average financial aid award and the percentage of students receiving aid is a good indicator of how much financial support you might be offered.
 You should also pay attention to whether admissions are need-blind and whether aid is need-based.

 You should also consider the average standardized test scores of admitted students.
 An acceptance rate tells you nothing about your specific chances of getting into a school unless you place yourself within the greater pool of applicants.
 If your test scores fall well below the average of accepted students, it’s likely that the school will be difficult for you to get into, no matter what the acceptance rate is.

 Some other meaningful statistics you should pay attention to include what percent of students graduate within four years, average class size, and percentage of classes with fewer than 30 students.

-If you’re applying to college and want some more guidance about how to choose the colleges you should apply to, and how to best present yourself as an applicant, consider contacting CollegeVine for our Applications Guidance service.
+If you’re applying to college and want some more guidance on how to choose the colleges you should apply to and how to best present yourself as an applicant, consider contacting CollegeVine for our Applications Guidance service.
 Here, you’ll be paired with a personal admissions specialist who can provide step-by-step guidance through the entire application process, including how to best highlight your unique skills and activities.

 For more information about choosing your college, check out these CollegeVine posts: